Volunteer Service

 Beneficiary:

-Visually impaired students from Taichung School for the Visually Impaired & Changhua Visually Impaired Caring Association
+Visually impaired students from Taichung School for the Visually Impaired, Changhua Visually Impaired Caring Association, and Huei-Ming School for Blind Children

 Action plan: